-From the romantic enthusiasm of the 1992 European Culture Month in Krakow to the modernising revolution in Poland’s cities in the competition for the title of European Capital of Culture 2016
+From the romantic enthusiasm of the 1992 European Culture Month in Krakow to the fierce rivalry of Poland’s cities in the competition for the title of European Capital of Culture 2016

 After a run of cities such as Glasgow, Antwerp, Thessaloniki and Bergen, where culture was employed as a catalyst for transformation, the success of the ECC project was so unquestioned, and the flair and ambitions of the cities themselves so broad, that Brussels was forced to hone and refine the project.
 Even ahead of the year 2000 the ECC had developed into such a strong brand that it triggered fierce rivalry between cities at the national level.
 One prime example of this is the German case of Nuremberg losing to Weimar in the battle for ECC 1999.
 Having said that, the selection process at that time was still governed by political criteria rather than official competition and open rivalry between the cities.
 This is also the context of the decision of the European Council and Parliament selecting Krakow and eight other cities European Cities of Culture in 2000.
 An undoubted value of that decision was the creation of the network of the nine cities, from Reykjavik and Santiago de Compostela to Prague and Krakow; another was the political gesture of allowing several of the countries still only at the stage of aspiring to EU membership to participate in the project.

-The true revolution, however, came with the introduction on 1 January 2007 of detailed criteria1, which I believe came together in time with a new attitude towards the role of culture in the contemporary world, to good effect.
-This new perspective treats culture as a chance for transformation of medium sized towns often burdened with post industrial ballast.
+The true revolution, however, came with the introduction on 1 January 2007 of detailed criteria, which I believe came together in time with a new attitude towards the role of culture in the contemporary world, to good effect.
+This new perspective treats culture as a chance for transformation of medium-sized towns often burdened with post-industrial ballast.
 It is in such contexts that culture has the potential to act as a catalyst for positive change.
-Among the strategic benefits of the ECC project defined in this way I would count the image boost, better positioning of the city and reinforcement of given elements of its competitive edge, implementation of new culture management strategies, and creation of new cultural infrastructure.
+Among the strategic benefits of the ECC project defined in this way I would count the image boost, better positioning of the town/city and reinforcement of given elements of its competitive edge, implementation of new culture management strategies, and creation of new cultural infrastructure.
 One superb example of this last advantage is Graz, with its new icon, the Kunsthaus – the fruit of its term as “European capital” in 2003.

 In this context the 2000 Krakow festival should certainly be considered an event that helped the city to build its brand and improve its image, and above all contributed greatly to its recognisability.
 But today we can also say that Krakow 2000 was – unlike many of the other ECC events – a wasted opportunity.
 It did nothing to improve the city’s still poor cultural infrastructure.
 It was also a wasted opportunity in terms of the objectives we set ourselves those 20 years ago on the occasion of the European Culture Month: a new philosophy on patronage of culture and the entrenchment in Krakow of a festival industry with greater than local significance.